Trans Action – ART LIVES HERE OR NOT!

-“Art Lives Here celebrates Maida Withers and the Dance Construction Company’s pivotal role in the 1970s dance revolution that became known as site-specific work.”
+TRANS ACTION!
+“Art Lives Here OR Not” celebrates Maida Withers and the Dance Construction Company’s pivotal role in the 1970s dance revolution that became known as site-specific work.

-Art Works Now Executive Director Barbara Johnson and Joe’s Movement Emporium Executive Director Brooke Kidd were collaborators with the potential for a creative placemaking occurrence.
-Art Works Now has struggled with the Historic Preservation Commission in moving forward with plans for renovation, a perfect opportunity to use dance to transform the space and engage the community with it’s potential.
-By breaking the boundaries of space, movement, and classic passive role of the audience, Withers intends to change the sense of space.
+Art Works Now, Executive Director Barbara Johnson, and Joe’s Movement Emporium Executive, Director Brooke Kidd, were collaborators with the potential for a creative placemaking occurrence.
+Art Works Now has struggled with the Historic Preservation Commission, Hyattsville, MD, in moving forward with plans for renovation.
+MWDCCO saw a perfect opportunity to use dance to transform the space and engage the community with it’s potential.
+By breaking the boundaries of space, movement, and classic passive role of the audience, Withers intends to change the sense of space and the possible change in purpose for the space.

 Article on the history of Art Lives Here in Mt.
-Rainier, MD (MWDCCo photo) https://artlivesheremd.wordpress.com/art-lives-here-portraits/years-in-the-making/
+Rainier, MD (includes MWDCCo photo) https://artlivesheremd.wordpress.com/art-lives-here-portraits/years-in-the-making/

-Withers also presented a free discussion and film presentation September 17th at 7:30 pm
+Withers presented a free public discussion and film presentation, On Site / Insight at Joe’s Emporium on September 17, 2014 at 7:30 pm.

-These two events were part of the 40th anniversary of the founding of the Maida Withers Dance Construction Company in 1974 in Washington, DC.
-The event is made possible by funding from Art Lives Here via Joe’s Movement Emporium.
+The performance and lecture events were part of the 40th anniversary celebration of the founding of the Maida Withers Dance Construction Company in 1974 in Washington, DC.
+These event are made possible by funding from Art Lives Here via Joe’s Movement Emporium.

 What the press is saying